zhenwuming99/Macine-learning-Projects/bank_customer_prediction/README.md

 * Credit_Limit: Credit Limit on the Credit Card

-* Total_Revolving_Bal: Total Revolving Balance on the Credit Card
+* Total_Revolving_Bal: Total Revolving Balance on the Credit Card(a revolving balance is the portion of credit card spending that goes unpaid at the end of a billing cycle.
+The amount can vary, going up or down depending on the amount borrowed and the amount repaid.
+When the balance is paid off, the customer is no longer revolving the debt.)

 * Avg_Open_To_Buy: Open to Buy Credit Line (Average of last 12 months)